Samuel Adlam Bayntun: Life and politics

-Samuel was the eldest son of the Rev Henry Bayntun of Bromham, near Devizes in Wiltshire and his mother, Lucy Adlam.
+Bayntun was the eldest son of the Rev Henry Bayntun of Bromham, near Devizes in Wiltshire and his mother, Lucy Adlam.
 He was educated at Westminster School and graduated from Pembroke College, Oxford in 1821.
-He served in the Army between 1826 and 1832 in the 1st Battalion Dragoon Guards and 1st Battlaion Life Guards achieving the rank of Lieutenant.
+He served in the Army between 1826 and 1832 in the 1st Battalion Dragoon Guards and 1st Battalion Life Guards achieving the rank of Lieutenant.
 It was while he stationed in York that he expressed his willingness to stand for election as a Tory.
 He identified himself as strongly Protestant though his activities in the Commons saw him back more "liberal" policies.
 He was an advocate for parliamentary reform, reduction in public expenditure and taxation, reform of the Church and amendment to the corn laws.

 Money problems with the treasurer of his election committee led him to not be selected to contest re-election in 1833 amid rumours of heavy debt.

-Samuel died in September 1833 of scarlet fever.
+Bayntun died in September 1833 of scarlet fever at the age of 30.